yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

-Let your reviewer look at all technical resources you have, not just source code files (`.java`, `.rb`, `.php`, etc.) Give him access to the database schema, continuous integration panel, build environment, issue tracking system, plans and schedules, work agendas, uptime reports, deployment pipeline, production logs, customer bug reports, statistics, etc. Everything that could help him understand how your system works, and more importantly,
+Let your reviewer look at all technical resources you have, not just source code files (`.java`, `.rb`, `.php`, etc.) Give him access to the database schema, continuous integration panel, build environment, issue tracking system, plans and schedules, work agendas, up-time reports, deployment pipeline, production logs, customer bug reports, statistics, etc. Everything that could help him understand how your system works, and more importantly,